lowerkey/web-worker-facade/README.md

 The goal of this project is to fulfill the following interface of a yet to be defined graph.

 ### newVertex()
-Returns the id of a newly created vertex
+Returns the id of a newly created vertex.

 ### newEdge(v1id, v2id)
 Takes as arguments the ids of two vertices.